 You're in Business Too!

-The worst part of it was where Kevin suggests we all think about it from the client's point of view, noting that they don't all have big budgets and those supported solely by advertising probably can't afford to pay $100 per post, even if they'd like to.
+The worst part of it was where Kevin suggests we all think about it from the client's point of view, noting that they don't all have big budgets and those supported solely by advertising probably can't afford blogging pay rates of $100 per post, even if they'd like to.

 Want a reality check?
 Here it is.
 If they can't afford to pay for a top notch writer, then they're not in a position yet to have one on their team.
 Period.
 It's not a writer's fault that a business owner got into blogging with unrealistic expectations and an inadequate budget to account for them.
 Many companies are out there either already blogging or looking to get started, and they have perfectly adequate budgets.
 And for the record, no, you don't have to look for large corporate clients.
 Most of mine are small business owners and webmasters.
 You might be surprised at how many do have sufficient budgets to hire professional writers at professional rates to take care of their blogging, especially if you're willing to be a ghostwriter and let the business owner take credit.

 Jennifer Mattern is a professional blogger, freelance business writer, and indie author.
 She began writing for clients in 1999 and started her first blog in 2004.